Viewless Wings Poetry Podcast Interviews

 Sandy Longhorn

 I love to explore form on the page.
-Even when I do break the traditional left-aligned margin and I’m exploring white space and using indentation and a lot of stanza breaks, If you look at what I’ve done carefully, you’ll see there’s even a mirroring in that.
+Even when I do break the traditional left-aligned margin and I’m exploring white space and using indentation and a lot of stanza breaks.
+If you look at what I’ve done carefully, you’ll see there’s even a mirroring in that.
 I think that’s just personal taste.
 I do not tend to write single stanza poems in part because of my own desire to have space to breathe and pause in poems.
 I need the white space in order to process what’s happening in the poem.

 Sandy Longhorn (poet and author of “The Alchemy of My Mortal Form”)